meshtastic/meshtastic/docs/software/web/partitions.md

 Once it has been successfully erased and re-flashed, visiting https://192.168.42.1/static should leave you with free space on the order of 300,000 bytes, rather than the ~48,000 bytes you currently have.
 You can then upload the files from the meshtastic-web release.

-Occasionally this may glitch when uploading the larger app.js.gz file, but a further erase and flash typically solves this.
+Occasionally, this may glitch may appear when uploading the larger app.js.gz file, but a further erase and flash typically solves this.